JasonGoodney/SoundWorld/README.md

-# WeSongs
+# SoundWorld
 > Discover new songs from people around the world.

 Discover what people are listening to around the world.
-Connect WeSongs to Spotify to display to the world what you are listening to and to play what other people are.
+Connect SoundWorld to Spotify to display to the world what you are listening to and to play what other people are.

 ** Apple won't approve the app because it needs Spotify installed to work.
 I find it an exciting to concept to discover music.